 Demystifying Human Trafficking in the Caribbean Context: The Intersection of Culture and Human Trafficking

-2024 Freedom From Slavery Caribbean Regional Forum
+2024 Freedom from Slavery Caribbean Regional Forum

 In the idyllic landscapes of the Caribbean human trafficking is a hidden and pervasive threat.
 This modern form of slavery undermines the fabric of Caribbean societies, exploiting vulnerabilities and overshadowing the rich cultural heritage of the region.
 In the countries around the Caribbean, human trafficking hides behind questionable but often accepted cultural practices that are not recognized as trafficking or exploitation in local communities.